Stem-LG/morphea-v2/.kilocode/rules/structure.md

 -   Use kebab-case for file names (e.g., `use-create-event.ts`).
 -   Group related hooks and components together in their respective directories.
 -   Always check for existing hooks or components before creating new ones to avoid duplication.
+-   Make sure to look at existing pages, components and hooks before creating new ones to get an idea about the structure and naming conventions used in the project.
 -   Keep the directory structure organized and intuitive.
+-   To make queries or mutations, use `@tanstack/react-query` for data fetching and state management inside custom hooks, with file structure as mentioned in the example above.
+-   Check `app/lib/supabase.ts` to get an idea about the supabase data structure and types.
 -   Don't create unnecessary types, for Supabase queries, let the Supabase client infer types automatically, otherwise define them on top of the file.
 -   Use shadcn UI components for consistent styling.
 -   To install shadcn UI components, use the command `bunx shadcn@latest install` don't create them from scratch.